Date of

 Demonstrator and FNAD projects.
 The components produced provided automated test

-operation users.
-The project resulted in significant savings to BT through the
+users.
+The project resulted in significant savings to BT through the automation

 Sep 1981 - Jun 1986: 8 GCE 'O' levels